Improving River Safety, Water Quality & Recreation Through Dam Removal

-One area of concern is the Des Moines River because it serves as a primary water source for numerous communities within the Des Moines River watershed.
+The Des Moines River serves as a primary water source for numerous communities within the Des Moines River watershed.
 It’s also a popular recreation destination for anglers, water sports enthusiasts, and people who enjoy the beauty of rivers.
 At approximately 525 miles long, it’s also the largest river in Iowa and a tributary of the Mississippi River.

 - Improving the integrity of the river by preventing future degradation

 - Restoring natural in-stream habitat conditions

 - Meeting the designated uses for the river

 Snyder & Associates initially secured funding from the Clean Water State Revolving Fund (CWSRF) program to pay for the dam removal.
 The program provides communities a low-cost financing source for a wide range of water quality infrastructure projects through a federal-state partnership.
 After further review of additional project funding streams, the Snyder Environmental team recommended the creation of a stream mitigation bank in lieu of using CWSRF funds.
 This recommendation adds significant value to the dam removal project for the City of Fort Dodge.

 Wetland and stream mitigation banks provide the opportunity to purchase credits for unavoidable impacts to aquatic resources.
 Section 404 of the Clean Water Act requires a no net loss of Waters of the United States (WOTUS).
 Any loss of stream requires mitigation, which can be in the form of purchasing credits from a mitigation bank.
 The City of Fort Dodge and their stream mitigation bank can sell credits to entities that need mitigation for projects.